jacksoncouse/Guide/catalogue.md

 ## The Story

 The story is the basic unit - the "atom" - of our content system.
-Any number of ideas and assets can go into making a story, but a story is always the genesis of the need to publish.
+A story can be told in many different ways, but the story is always the genesis of the need to publish.

 The CCK is organized around this idea: stories are of expressed as ideas and assets, each with a set of characteristics and needs.
 By understanding, classifying, and combining ideas and assets, we can publish effectively.